Retatrutide: The Complete Guide to the Triple Agonist

 Retatrutide is the most powerful weight loss compound ever tested in large-scale clinical trials.
 The Phase 3 numbers are remarkable: 28.7% average weight loss, 71.2 lbs lost, with ongoing weight reduction at 68 weeks and no plateau in sight.

 But it comes with important caveats.
-The safety profile needs more scrutiny — the dysesthesia signal is new and concerning at 20.9% incidence, and GI side effect rates are meaningfully higher than its predecessors.
+The safety profile needs more scrutiny.
+The dysesthesia signal is new and concerning at 20.9% incidence, and GI side effect rates are meaningfully higher than its predecessors.
 It remains years away from FDA approval, and the long-term consequences of such dramatic, rapid weight loss are still being studied.

 Maintenance Dosing: After the Escalation Phase

-A distinctive feature of retatrutide in Phase 3 data is that weight loss did not plateau during the 68-week escalation period — unlike semaglutide and tirzepatide, which typically plateau around 6–9 months.
+A distinctive feature of retatrutide in Phase 3 data is that weight loss did not plateau during the 68-week escalation period, unlike semaglutide and tirzepatide, which typically plateau around 6–9 months.
 This raises important questions about long-term maintenance dosing that won't be fully answered until post-approval studies are completed.

-Based on Phase 2 and the TRIUMPH-4 data available, the anticipated maintenance framework looks like this: after reaching the target dose (9 mg or 12 mg), patients are expected to remain on that dose indefinitely to maintain weight loss — consistent with the chronic treatment model established by semaglutide.
+Based on Phase 2 and the TRIUMPH-4 data available, the anticipated maintenance framework looks like this: after reaching the target dose (9 mg or 12 mg), patients are expected to remain on that dose indefinitely to maintain weight loss, consistent with the chronic treatment model established by semaglutide.
 Early discontinuation studies (analogous to STEP 4 for semaglutide) are part of the TRIUMPH program to characterize weight regain patterns after stopping.

 One unresolved question is whether patients who achieve very high weight loss (30%+ body weight) can step down to a lower maintenance dose.
 This is being studied, but no data is available yet.
-Given that weight loss curves in TRIUMPH-4 had not plateaued at 68 weeks, some researchers have speculated that longer treatment durations may be required to reach a true maintenance equilibrium — and that the eventual maintenance dose may differ from the escalation endpoint.
+Given that weight loss curves in TRIUMPH-4 had not plateaued at 68 weeks, some researchers have speculated that longer treatment durations may be required to reach a true maintenance equilibrium, and that the eventual maintenance dose may differ from the escalation endpoint.

 Key open question